Carlos Cartagena: Silhouettes eMOTION

 MEET THE CURATOR

-ChelislopezChelis López is an award-winning Mexican journalist who has lived in San Francisco since 1996.
+ChelisLopezChelis López is an award-winning Mexican journalist who has lived in San Francisco since 1996.
 For almost 10 years, she hosted the national radio show Línea Abierta at Radio Bilingüe, the National Latino Public Radio Network where she interviewed and produced diverse stories, including the live broadcast of the Smithsonian Folklife Festival, an annual celebration of communities and cultures in the United States and around the world presented annually in Washington, D.C.
 López is the host and producer of two Spanish-language shows on KPOO 89.5FM in San Francisco, Pájaro Latinoamericano and Andanzas, where she explores and offers news, comments, and interviews with newsmakers and artists throughout Latin America.
 She is also the San Francisco correspondent for Rompeviento TV in Mexico, as well as hosts locally at Marin TV.